Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/principles/_index.md

 - We use [BPMN 2.0 to](https://www.omg.org/spec/BPMN/2.0/) define the process for applications
 - We use [XACML 3.0](http://docs.oasis-open.org/xacml/3.0/xacml-3.0-core-spec-os-en.html) to define authorization policies for applications
 - We use [JSON](https://en.wikipedia.org/wiki/JSON) as general format.

+### Design and build for Public cloud

+**Principle**

+The solutions should be deployed to a public cloud solution.
+The architecture need to support that.

+**Rationale**

+Using public cloud infrastructure for one of the big vendors gives cost savings, the team can be more agile and the solutions can take ad

+**Implications**

+- Additional security measures
+- Need to build knowledge about cloud solutions

+### Limit cloud lock-in when possible

+**Principle**

+The architecture should try to avoid technology that locks the platform to a specific public cloud vendor.
+But not for all costs.
+In many cases it would still make sense to choose a managed service only available in a given public cloud.

+**Rationale**

+The goal with this principle is that it should be possible to move the solution to a different cloud provider without needing to build everything from scratch.

+**Implications**

+- Docker and Kubernetes is used for containers and orhecstration of containers.

 ### Build as microservices